Specific research interests:

 I am interested in social hierarchies, and how inequalities are wound through our personal ties and social connections.
 I have explored this from different angles in my work: using the patterning of social ties to map hierarchies; thinking about how social ties and interaction can help us to theorise hierarchy and inequality; and exploring how our web of social connections affects the visibility of inequality.

 My research addresses three distinct but interrelated areas: the conceptualisation and measurement of stratification and social mobility; the theorization of class subjectivities and ‘cultural’ inequality; and the theorization of cultural practices, pleasure and commitment (with a focus on the sociology of music and family history).
-All three strands of my research are ongoing, and my current book project (under contract with Rowman and Littlefield) extends my work theorizing the subjectivities of inequality
+All three strands of my research are ongoing, and my forthcoming book 'A Sense of Inequality' (Rowman and Littlefield) extends my work theorizing the subjectivities of inequality